tiffanyposs/learningGulp/README.md

 ###Autoprefixer

-This will add all the browswer prefixes automatically to your css code.
+This will add all the browser prefixes automatically to your css code.

 ```
 $ npm install gulp-autoprefixer@3.1.0 --save-dev